Club Cumming: Description

 Club Cumming's facade is made of black painted wood, and it is not marked by any signage on the street.
 The interior is more lavish, containing chandeliers, velvet drapes, and murals painted by the husband of Alan Cumming, who is the venue's namesake and one of its owners.
 One of the murals features Nashom Wooden, a longtime staple of the New York City queer nightlife scene, alongside Daniel Nardicio, a local promoter who is also co-owner of the bar.
 Of Club Cumming's clientele, The New York Times said, "On a recent Saturday night, the crowd was a tightly packed mix of neighborhood gay men in vintage T-shirts brushing up against Becky types in black and gender-non-conforming millennials wearing glittery tanks, colorful scarves and the occasional boa.
 It was sometimes hard to tell where the show ends and the audience begins."
 Gothamist describes the club as "a genuine hybrid of disco dance party and live music performance cabaret".

 Every night features at least one event, among the most common of which are live music, DJ sets, lounge acts, drag shows, go-go dancing and "raunchy readings".
 On occasion, the venue also hosts classical music performances and Broadway acts, including some off-off-Broadway musicals.
 In addition to live entertainment, the bar used to host a weekly knitting circle called "Stitch and Bitch".
 It also holds book clubs, piano nights and a "gender-fluid dance party" called "Femme".
 Cumming lives nearby and stops in frequently; he is known to perform, tend bar, DJ, and mingle with the crowd when he does.
 While mobile devices are not prohibited inside, he discourages their use "to make people talk to each other instead of looking at their phones".
 Club Cumming is a popular stop for celebrities who visit New York City, and Broadway actors frequent the venue on Mondays, when their plays typically do not run.
-Journalist and performer Michael Musto sometimes sings cabaret-style duets with artists like Bridget Everett and Amber Martin at the club.